GWPerryNJIT/perry-group/content/_index.md

       text: |
         <br>

-        The **Perry **Research **Group leads several research projects studying ionospheric plasma dynamics, radar diagnosting and remote sensing, and magnetosphere-ionosphere-thermosphere coupling research.
-The Perry Group is of the Center for Solar-Terrestrial Research and the Institute for Space Weather Science at the New Jersey Institute of Technology.
+        The **Perry** **Research** **Group** conducts research in ionospheric plasma dynamics, radar diagnostics and remote sensing, and magnetosphere-ionosphere-thermosphere coupling physics.
+The Perry Group part is of the Center for Solar-Terrestrial Research and the Institute for Space Weather Science at the New Jersey Institute of Technology and was founded in 2019.

   - block: collection
     content: